ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * pep8 exceptions list dropping at a good rate
    * The last three have

-     * dramaticly improved our online documentation.
+     * dramatically improved our online documentation.
 Previously some module docs were not being displayed at all
      * Massive reduction human time to review modules